strug-hub/VikNGS/source/tests.rst

 Common Variant Association Test
 ----------------------------------

 For both quantitative and binary trait analyses, a common variant test refers to a score test which has a chi-square distribution with 1 degree of freedom under no association hypothesis.
-For testing the variant
+For testing the variant $$j$$ and then we try this one \\(a > 0\\) and kepe typongssfdsgfsdfg

-$$j$$

-\\(a > 0\\)

 :math:`j`